Money Saving Vegetables

 Five pounds, or 2.5kg, of seed potatoes can easily turn into two or three sacks of potatoes that can be stored from autumn to the end of spring.
 If you inherit a healthy plot and practice good crop rotation, it’s likely you’ll find potatoes are relatively disease free.
-See how to grow potatoes.
+See my potato growing guide.

 Easy to grow and very hardy, beetroot is also highly nutritious and full of vitamins.
 Apart from salads, beetroot makes excellent soups and can be baked, boiled, or roasted for a delicious sweet side dish.
 Also good for pickles and preserves.
-See how to grow beetroot.
+See my beetroot growing guide.

-Onions are very reliable to grow if you use onion sets rather than seed.
+Onions are very reliable to grow if growing from onion sets rather than seed.
 Overwintering onions is possible (planting in October) but a very cold or wet winter can destroy the crop.
 I prefer to wait until spring.
 Onions can store very well for many months if dried properly and left in a cool (but not cold or damp) place.
-See how to grow onions.
+See my onion growing guide.

 Whether for soups, oven bakes, or as an alternative to onions in many dishes, leeks can be a good bet.
 Best of all, leeks are very hardy and can grow over the winter.
 They are one of the few vegetables that can be harvested in the spring.
 That is actually the main reason I’ve included them on the list.
-See how to grow leeks.
+See my leek growing guide.

 Cabbages can be grown all year round and are highly nutritious.
 They are also easy to grow, but I have found on my plot it is vital to protect the young plants with a net to ward off bird attack, with many growers preferring to use a fine butterfly net to prevent caterpillars destroying the crop.
 Given the right protection, cabbages grow well and store especially well.
 I like to grow savoy types to leave on the plot through winter for picking when needed.
-See how to grow cabbage.
+See my cabbage growing guide.

 Not everyone likes parsnips given their distinctive taste, but more people seem to love them for it.
 I’ve included them because of their ease of growing and storage.
 I leave my parsnips in the ground over winter to dig them up fresh for cooking.
 Frozen ground is said to improve their sweetness.
 Compared to carrots, parsnips are much more resistant to pest attack, and if they are scabbed, a little extra peeling is often all that is required.
-See how to grow parsnips.
+See my parsnip growing guide.

 7. Broad Beans

 Broad beans can be harvested from early summer.
 Germination is almost effortless – provided it’s attempted at the right time of year.
-Best of all they can be washed, peeled, and frozen for use all year round.
-See how to grow broad beans.
+Best of all, they can be washed, peeled, and frozen for use all year round.
+See my broad bean growing guide.

-I have found it is possible, and all to easy, to grow too many courgettes!
-Squashes are a different proposition in that they come in all shapes and sizes, with many varieties capable of being stored throughout the winter.
+Squashes come in all shapes and sizes, and most importantly for money saving, there are many varieties capable of being stored throughout the winter.
 They are delicious baked or turned into soups.
 A super tasting large vegetable that is easy to grow, easy to store, and available in many more varieties than it is possible to buy in a supermarket.
-See how to grow squash.
+See my squash growing guide.

-I’ve selected colourful chard as an alternative to traditional spinach, as is it much easier to grow and less likely to bolt.
+I have selected colourful chard as an alternative to traditional spinach, as is it much easier to grow and less likely to bolt.
 Chard leaves and stems can be cooked and enjoyed wilted, just like spinach, but it also adds a delicious flavour to soups.
-What’s more, chard is hardier and can survive longer into the autumn, extending the growing season.
-See how to grow chard.
+What is more, chard is hardier and can survive longer into the autumn, extending the growing season.
+See my chard growing guide.

 I don’t think any money saving list would be complete without herbs.
 Many herbs are perennials, so any investment in a plant will enable you to add their delicious flavour to meals over many years.
 My favourite garden herbs are sage, rosemary, and thyme (and bay leaves from a small tree).
-From a maintenance point of view hardy herbs are very little work – the biggest commitment being an occasional prune.
+From a care perspective, growing hardy herbs is very little work – the biggest commitment being an occasional prune.